VenoGaube/NLP/README.md

 ## Instructions

-We would recommand using the **machine_translation.ipynb** file in Google Colab.
+We would recommand using the **Machine_Translator.ipynb** file in Google Colab.
 The file is structured in a way that will guide you through the whole process of machine translation, starting with setting up the evironment, building the vocabulary out of the corpora, training the model and finally translating texts of choice.